WilcoJohn/Progress-ML/README.md

 Progress for introduciton to machine learning.
 Iniital code was rough, but the format improved as I learned how to use GitHub.
+Here is the [link](https://archive.org/details/introductiontoma0000mull) for the PDF used.